DarioQuintanilla2109/content/src/content/lesson/asynchronous-algorithms-async-await.md

 ## Promises
 ***
 A promise is nothing more than the result of an asynchronous operation.
-It represents the completion or failure of that result in from of object provided by the promise.
+It represents the completion or failure of that result in form of an object provided by the promise.

 #### A promise has 3 different states:
 + ***Pending***: promise result has not been determined yet because the asynchronous operation has not been completed.
-+ ***Fulfilled***: it is when asynchronous operation is finished and the promise returned a value as an object.
++ ***Fulfilled***: when asynchronous operation has finished and the promise returns a value as an object.
-+ ***Rejected***: it takes place when the operation failed.
++ ***Rejected***: takes place when the operation failed.
 ***

 ***This is how a promise can be created***